Heuberger/Puzzle/docs/index.md

 #### Background

-Selecting the `Background` menu option, a background image can be loaded.
-A color can be chosen, by entering `color` as file name.
+A background image can be loaded selecting the `Background` menu option.
+A color can be chosen instead of an image by entering `color` as file name.